srflp/planeo/README.md

 1. clone the repo
 2. run `npm install` in the project directory
 3. cd into `dist` folder and run an http server, e.g.
     ```
     $ python3 -m http.server 8000
     ```
-To generate the bundle.js, run webpack with:
+4. Run webpack with:
     ```
-webpack
+    npx webpack
+    ```
+    It will watch for changes in files and update bundle.js file automatically.

+### Miscellaneous
+Additionally, you can expose your local webserver to the public using ngrok (for instance to test the app on a phone):
+```
+./ngrok http localhost:8000
+```
+Updating gh-pages:
+```
+git subtree push --prefix dist origin gh-pages
 ```